cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 tags:
 - java
 ---
-## A String concatenation story

-DRAFT!!

 <blockquote class="twitter-tweet" data-lang="sv"><p lang="en" dir="ltr">I might be way too excited about this, but it seems I have turned an exponential factor into a constant one... <a href="https://t.co/RPzOnDundN">https://t.co/RPzOnDundN</a></p>&mdash; redestad (@cl4es) <a href="https://twitter.com/cl4es/status/1120647321992204288?ref_src=twsrc%5Etfw">23 april 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Indified String concatenation in JDK 9 is a fantastic beast.
 In this post I will try to shed some light on some of the implementation details, and maybe get to why I get excited over finding some peculiar way to optimize it from time to time.
-If I fail to explain the finer details of this then that's probably because I've probably not figured it all out fully myself.
+If I fail to explain the finer details of this then that's probably because I've probably not figured it all out fully myself, but have rather been picking it up as I go.

 Let me know if something is particularly unclear, or worse, wrong.

 ### TL;DR

-Yes.
+String concat is just as fast in JDK 12 and 13, but we use less time and memory to bootstrap.

 ### There's a JEP for concat